 Receiving FDA approval in 2006, the HPV vaccine is still somewhat in its infancy when compared to other vaccines that have been around for decades which understandably adds to the public’s speculation over its safety and effectiveness.

 Has it really been tested enough?
 What are the risks?
-Can this vaccine harm my children in some way?
-How will it affect their sexual health?
+Can this vaccine harm me — or my children — in some way?

-As you read on, you’ll find answers to these questions and many more, including what is perhaps the most important question of all: should we vaccinate them, anyway?
+As you read on, you’ll find answers to these questions and many more, including what is perhaps the most important question of all: should we get vaccinated, anyway?

 As with anything else we encounter in life, there are pros and cons where the HPV vaccine is concerned.